BrickTools/LDrawTools/Readme.md

 ## LDPartList

-Simple LDPartList implementation in Swift - with JSON support - to create a list of [LDraw parts](http://www.ldraw.org/parts/latest-parts.html).
+Simple LDPartList implementation in Swift - with JSON and Property List support - to create a list of [LDraw parts](http://www.ldraw.org/parts/latest-parts.html).

 ### Using it